tempo-sim/TempoUnrealFestDemo/README.md

 Interested in learning more about Tempo?
 Visit us at [temposimulation.com](http://temposimulation.com)

+## Building from Source
+- This demo supports Linux, Mac, and Windows, but all only on Unreal 5.4.4
+- Clone the project and **don't forget to `--recurse-submodules`**
+- From the project root (using Git Bash if on Windows) run:
+  - `./Plugins/Tempo/Setup.sh` (performs one-time setup, modifying your Unreal 5.4 installation)
+  - `./Scripts/Build.sh`
+  - `./Scripts/Run.sh`
+- Open the `Maps/CesiumTrafficTest` map
+- Hit Play

 ## Pre-Built Releases
 [You can find pre-built releases of the demo here](https://drive.google.com/drive/folders/1dqdmuhC0qEBxhdnEvxWI3AdmlIzjFbyg?usp=drive_link)